HITECHCRIME/BATTOU_MOTH_Bombero/README.md

-no, i cannot die, i cannot lie what a fucking night when I give time, i'm gonna dry wanna fucking die (rise)
+no, i cannot die, i cannot lie what a fucking night
+I give it time, i'm gonna dry
+wanna fucking die (rise)

-all of this is mine
-oh this is tight
+all of this is mine, oh this is tight
-I don't want this darkness (in my) mind oh i cannot fight
+- I don't want this darkness - mind i cannot fight

 (fuck ye fuck it in ye))
-i cannot die
+i cannot rise
-(baby arise)
+(crazy arise)

 maybe it was i
 burning alive n alight